3khaled3/wechat/README.md

 - Create, join, and manage group conversations with friends and colleagues.

 ### Multi-Story Sharing
-- Share short stories and images with followers.
+- Share short stories and images with friends.
-- Enhance stories with image editing tools and creative elements.
-- Express yourself creatively through visual storytelling.

 ### User-Friendly Interface
 - Navigate effortlessly between chat, stories, and account sections.